Report: New Jersey renters 3rd in nation for being behind on payments

-The website, a real estate listing service, said its team analyzed the Census Bureau’s Household Pulse Survey housing data of “Last Month’s Payment Status for Renter Occupied Housing Units” in August 2022, 2021, and 2020.
-It then calculated a percentage of renters based on their responses of " not caught up on rent payments” question relative to the number of survey respondents in 2022, finally ranking each state and the top 15 most populated metros areas based on available data.
+The website, a real estate listing service, said its team analyzed the Census Bureau’s Household Pulse Survey of “Last Month’s Payment Status for Renter Occupied Housing Units” in August 2022, 2021 and 2020.
+It then calculated a percentage of renters based on their responses of "not caught up on rent payments” relative to the number of survey respondents in 2022, finally ranking each state and the top 15 most populated metropolitan areas based on available data.

+Nearly 24% of New Jersey renters report being burdened with lagging payments, behind Alabama (25%) and South Dakota (26%).

 People are also reading…